 To set up your corporate email address, you will need a website and access to the control panel of the website hosting.

-If you want to register a corporate email using Google, follow this instruction on how to create an email address at your domain.
+If you want to register a professional email using Google, follow their instructions on how to create an email address at your domain.

 Email authentication is the process of verification of an email sender.
-It is used to improve the deliverability of campaigns.
+It is used to improve sender reputation and campaigns deliverability.

-Email authentication works as an ID or passport.
+Email authentication works as an ID.
 Email service providers check whether you have authentication or not and decide whether to allow a campaign to go to their inboxes or not.
 If you set up authentication, the fraudsters won’t be able to send emails using your domain name.

 Authentication gives you two benefits:

 - Allows you to use postmasters.
-These are special services from email providers (e.g., Gmail postmaster) that show the domain reputation, the percentage of emails of ending up in spam, and the deliverability for particular email service providers.
+Postmaster Tools from Gmail is an example.
+These are special services from email providers that show the domain reputation, the percentage of emails of ending up in spam, and the deliverability for a specified email service provider.
 You will not be able to access this data without email authentication.

-If you do not have enough time to deal with it or experience difficulties with the process, you can always order setup service from Selzy Customer Service.
+If you do not have enough time or experience difficulties with the process, you can always order the setup service from Selzy.

 Add your email to confirmed emails

-Before setting up email authentication, add a corporate email address at Confirmed Emails in your Selzy account.
+Before setting up email authentication, add a professional email address at Confirmed Emails in your Selzy account.
 Go to Account → Settings → Account setup → Confirmed emails.

 Click the Confirm button.